 Pre-anaesthetic blood tests provide us with a detailed snapshot of

-What organs are you checking?
+What are you checking?

 Pre-anaesthetic blood tests can detect even small abnormalities prior to surgery, thus allowing us to alter our anaesthetic protocol accordingly for your pet.
-A range of disease processes can be responsible for elevating tissue enzymes, including infection, degeneration, congenital abnormalities, toxic damage or age-specific problems, and if found, elevations can then be investigated if required.
+A range of disease processes can be responsible for elevating enzymes, including infection, degeneration, congenital abnormalities, toxic damage or age-specific problems, and if found, elevations can then be investigated if required.

 A pre-anaesthetic blood screen will also check your pet’s red and white blood cells and platelets.
-Platelets are cells in the bloodstream primarily involved in the clotting mechanism, and it’s very important we know your pet has an adequate number prior to surgery as there may be some bleeding (from skin and subcutaneous tissues) during surgery.
+Platelets are cells in the bloodstream primarily involved in the clotting, and it’s very important we know your pet has an adequate number prior to surgery as there may be some bleeding (from skin and subcutaneous tissues) during surgery.

 What does a pre-anaesthetic blood test involve?